-Some septics say the nuclear forces have become irrelevant with the demise of the Soviet Union and that Air Force officers do not see the mission as a promising career path.
+Some sceptics say the nuclear forces have become irrelevant with the demise of the Soviet Union and that Air Force officers do not see the mission as a promising career path.

 But the Air Force insisted the incidents do not reflect a deeper problem with the safety and security of the nuclear arsenal.

-"Our command is still focused on excellence," Sheets told AFP.
+"Our command is still focused on excellence," Sheets told a news agency.